freakstatic/action-on-google-ubike/README.md

 ### Structure
 Inside the `functions` folder you can find the following files: <br />
-The `IPLController.js` which is responsible of handling the authentication with the IPL Login Page (some scraping magic here 😁) <br />
+The `IPLController.js` which is responsible of handling the authentication with the IPL Login Page (some scraping magic here 😁)
 The `UbikeController.js` which handles the authentication with the Ubike API and the bike unlocking process. <br />

 ### Deployment